chandanhpcic/docs/source/development/how-tos/api.rst

 (http://docs.python-requests.org/en/latest/), which makes HTTP calls very easy.

-Before you can start, make sure your OPNsense has a valid SSL certificate (or choose to ignore it for testing purposes by setting verify=False), don't forget to verify that the selected user may access the firmware page.
+Before you can start, make sure your Reticen8 has a valid SSL certificate (or choose to ignore it for testing purposes by setting verify=False), don't forget to verify that the selected user may access the firmware page.